Not-Rowan/neural-network-lib-c/README.md

 # neural-network-lib-c
-A library for functions involved in a neural network
+A library for creating and training neural networks in the C language.
+I want to document this sometime soon so others can use it.